guiohm79/custom-gauge-card/README.md

  **Zones and Markers**
 - Define colored zones to visualize value ranges
-- Add markers with labels for specific reference points
+- Add static markers with labels for specific reference points
+- **New:** Dynamic markers that follow entity values in real-time
 - Flexible color and opacity configuration

  **Trend Indicator**